 The largest population of mountain gorillas can be found in Bwindi Impenetrable National Park, one of the reasons I decided to go trekking there.

-Before the Gorilla Tracking – The planning
+Before the Gorilla Trekking – The planning

 I did all the research possible to choose the most reasonable priced option.
 There were not a lot of choices to be honest but from the ones I was looking at I end up choosing Matoke Tours.
 They were offering the possibility of being picked up from Kigali in Rwanda, something that seemed very interesting for me at the time.